...

 How Do You Prove A Claim For Medical Negligence?

-Evidence is really important in medical negligence claims because you must prove how duty of care was breached and how this has led you to suffer avoidable harm.
+Evidence is essential in medical negligence claims because you must prove how a medical professional failed to adequately treat you and what avoidable harm this caused you to suffer.

 Examples of evidence that could be gathered to support a medical negligence claim include:

-• Copies of your medical records if you have sought medical attention for your avoidable harm.
+• A copy of your medical records if you have sought medical attention for your avoidable harm.
 This can show how avoidable harm has affected you.

 • Any letters confirming medical appointments with the medical professional that breached their duty of care.